 Women in Leadership Development: W.I.L.D

-How can I be a WILD woman?
+How can you be a WILD woman?

 WILD members experience four phases of leadership development during their time in the program, which is divided into: